-The practice provides a number of enhanced services (enhanced services require an enhanced level of service provision above what is normally required under the core GP contract) including minor surgery, coil fitting and learning disability health checks.
+The practice provides a range of services including maternity care, childhood immunisations, chronic disease management and travel immunisations and also a number of enhanced services (enhanced services require an enhanced level of service provision above what is normally required under the core GP contract) including minor surgery, coil fitting and learning disability health checks.
 Private travel vaccinations are offered in addition to those available free of charge on the NHS.